To create pages for your students, you follow these steps:

 - Image galleries for visual instructions or explanatory screenshots.
 You can link separate images to a URL, so your students can click through for more information.

-- Embedded videos to show instructions on YouTube or some other video sharing platform.
+- Embedded videos to show instructions on YouTube or some other video-sharing platform.

 Learn more about adding content here.

 - Click the share button and share your page with a shareable link.
 This way all your students will have access to your page.
 They don't even need to have a start.me account.
 Ask your students to type the address into the address bar of their browser and bookmark it for later reference.
 If your students do have an account, they can like and follow your page.
 In that case, you can see them in the list of people who follow the page.
-Your page will show up in their Personal pages.
+Your page will show up in the list of Personal pages.

 Note: you don't have to type the name of your page.
 The address up until the six-character code is enough.
 For example: start.me/p/gy1BgY